Tuesday, June 18, 2013

 So how much water should you drink per day?
 Most experts recommend that you take your body weight and divide that number by 2 (half) to determine how many ounces of water you need to consume per day.
 For example, if you weigh 160 pounds, you would need 80 ounces of water per day, which would translate into 10 8-oz. glasses of water daily.
 At the very least, strive for 8 glasses of water per day.

-Be blessed in health, healing, and wholeness,
+Be blessed with health, healing, and wholeness,

 Kimberly Taylor